HemantMedhsia/GlowQuick/README.md

 .
 Create a new branch for your feature or bug fix
 .
 Submit a pull request with a detailed description of your changes

-## License

-Glow Quick is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Acknowledgments

-*   Special thanks to [janwilmake](https://github.com/janwilmake) for providing the rules and guidelines for this project.

 ## Contact

 For more information or to get in touch with us, please visit: